pimcore/generic-data-index-bundle/doc/02_Configuration/03_Index_Management.md

 * Assets search index (one alias and one index)
 * Data objects search index (one alias and one index per class definition)
-* Login tracker for login statistics (one index)
-* Download tracker for download statistics (one index)

 For the asset and data object indices the Generic Data Index uses an alias (e.g. `<index_prefix>_asset`) that points to the most current index (e.g. `<index_prefix>_asset-odd`).
 The alias name always stays the same, the index names alternate